-No matter how hard you try to avoid or prevent it, it's impossible to keep your car completely clean.
-Kids accidentally drop snacks on the floor while pets shed or leave mud prints on your upholstery.
+No matter how hard you try to avoid or prevent it, keeping your car completely clean is impossible.
+Kids accidentally drop snacks on the floor while pets shed or leave mud prints on the upholstery.
 Luckily, a vacuum designed for cleaning your car's interior can help make your automobile feel like it's dealership-new once again.
 These vacuums tend to be very portable and lightweight.
 They also favor better performance on low-pile carpet over other surface types, and they come with several tools to help you reach more difficult areas like crevices.
-While we haven't reviewed any wet/dry vacuums just yet, we plan to add these vacuums to this list in the future.

-So far, we've reviewed over 30 vacuum cleaners, and below are our recommendations for the best car vacuums to buy.
-These picks were selected not only based on their performance on different types of surfaces, but also their feature set, battery life, and price.
-For more recommendations, take a look at our list of the best vacuums, the best cordless vacuums, and the best vacuums for pet hair.
+We've tested over 135 vacuum cleaners, and below are our recommendations for the best vacuums for cleaning cars to buy.
+These picks were selected based on their performance on different types of surfaces and their feature set, battery life, and price.
+For more recommendations, look at our lists of the best vacuums, the best cordless vacuums, and the best vacuums for pet hair.

-Our recommendations are based on what we think are currently the best car vacuums.
-We don't just base our results on overall performance, but also factors like availability, price, and reader feedback.
+Our recommendations are based on what we think are currently the best vacuums to clean the inside of your car.
+We don't just base our results on overall performance, but also on factors like availability, price, and reader feedback.